✔ No account fees or minimums ✔ Up to 4.20% APY

 If one of you has to drive to work and thereby leaves the other without wheels, drill down on clear communication and scheduling.
 For instance, you need the car back by 6 p.m. to make a meeting.
 Otherwise, you might take public transportation or call the occasional Uber to get places.
 Carpools can also work for kids’ activities and work commutes.

-If you’re a newly single parent balancing car costs along with everything else, create a reasonable post divorce budget to guide you.
-Transportation is often vital but can be delivered at a nice price.
+If you’re a newly single parent balancing car costs along with everything else, you’ll want to create a reasonable post divorce budget to guide you.
+Transportation is often vital but can often be obtained at a reasonable price.

 4. Monitoring Utilities and Electricity

 Saving money on utilities is increasingly easy with tools like smart thermostats.
-Lower it when the family is out (say, during school hours) and at night when everyone is under blankets in winter.
-In summer, keep the house warmer if you’re at work; no need to cool an empty house.
+A good rule of thumb is to lower your thermostat when the family is out (say, during school hours) and at night when everyone is under blankets in winter.
+In summer, consider keeping the house warmer if you’re at work; no need to cool an empty house.

 5. Downsizing Your Home